 Legato Systems Inc. says that, in recent weeks, more than 100 users have ripped out productsfrom Veritas Software Corp. and replaced them with Legato's NetWorker backup software.
-But despite Legato's rebirth as a newly acquired division of EMC Corp.,
+But despite Legato's rebirth as a newly acquired division of EMC Corp., it remains to be seen whether the company can overcome Veritas' stranglehold on the backup and recovery software market.

 There is evidence that Legato has experienced at least a modicum of success in converting Veritas users to NetWorker.